MichaelScoggins/yuzuriha_combos_mizuumi/readme.md

 [^23]: _kiri ender: 3420 dmg_
 [^24]: first combo is easier and does more damage. haven't yet found utility for using second combo over it. even the subsequent combo is better than both
 [^25]: use `jB > j2C > jC` sequence instead. `j2C > jB > jC` makes it much harder than it has to be for almost no reward. input super pretty quickly after wall bounce and it's a pretty easy combo with great damage at range. _kiri ender: 3485 dmg_ without last hit (air tech)
-[^26]: no matter how i perform this combo, i get _4118_. swap out the middle portion of the combo with `2C > 5C > dlj2C > jB > jC, 66C > j236A > j6C > j214B, ` for _4103_ and a much easier time
-[^27]: not sure why to ever do the combo listed prior instead of this one, which does more damage for no cost, and virtually equal difficulty
+[^26]: not sure why to ever do the combo listed prior instead of this one, which does more damage for no cost, and virtually equal difficulty
-[^28]: `214B+D` sideswaps. _4118_ for sameside variant
+[^27]: `214B+D` sideswaps. _4118_ for sameside variant
-[^29]: stay in stance for first part. `214B+D` sideswaps (returning you to same side as when combo started; so technically doesn't sideswap), and does less damage, at _4021_. same-side (technically sideswap) variant does _4086_. i can't understand how `421B` routes are "more difficult here." if anything they are easier (especially staying on the same side), and not only that, but the listed combo here is more difficult, and does less damage. still a nice combo though, especially if you actually want to sideswap at range for some reason
+[^28]: stay in stance for first part. `214B+D` sideswaps (returning you to same side as when combo started; so technically doesn't sideswap), and does less damage, at _4021_. same-side (technically sideswap) variant does _4086_. i can't understand how `421B` routes are "more difficult here." if anything they are easier (especially staying on the same side), and not only that, but the listed combo here is more difficult, and does less damage. still a nice combo though, especially if you actually want to sideswap at range for some reason
-[^30]: also should delay `214A`, in order to land entire ender. does more damage if you avoid stance on enders. but recommended to stay in stance for first part
+[^29]: also should delay `214A`, in order to land entire ender. does more damage if you avoid stance on enders. but recommended to stay in stance for first part